ihmeuw/vivarium_research/docs/source/model_design/vivarium_overview/vivarium_versus_other_model_types/index.rst

 the most simulant agency would be our microsimulation of the entire US population, which you can read more about at `<vivarium_census_prl_synth_data>`_, as well as our simulation of cardiovascular disease, which you can read more about at `<2019_cause_ihd>`_.
 In the prior simulation, simulants are programmed with propensities to migrate into and out of the country, change addresses and employment, have babies, and more.
-In the latter, simulants are initiated into the population with different adherence rates to medications and likelihoods of discontinuing said medications - in turn, this affects their level of risk for moving to a worsened state.
+In the latter, simulants are initiated into the population with different adherence rates to medications and likelihoods of discontinuing said medications - in turn, this affects their level of risk for moving to a disease state.

 HPVsim, part of the Starsim series, provides an example of an agent-based simulation where individual simulants exhibit different sexual behaviors, leading to varied risk profiles for HPV and its related conditions.
 This highlights the core principle of agent-based models, where individual entities (i.e., agents) have distinct characteristics and decision-making capabilities that influence their